jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

     (iii) in a prescribed place.
 (2) No person who is of a class or category that, by virtue of immigration instructions, may only apply for a resident visa or a permanent resident visa by invitation, may apply for such a visa without an invitation.
 (3) A person may apply for a resident visa or a permanent resident visa in response to an invitation to apply only if the application is made in the time frame specified in the residence instructions.
+(3A) No person whose residence class visa has been cancelled under section 75A may apply for a residence class visa.
 (4) To avoid doubt, no limited visa holder, interim visa holder, transit visa holder, or person who is liable for deportation may apply for a residence class visa.
 (5) However, the Minister, in his or her absolute discretion, may grant a residence class visa to a person to whom subsection (4) applies.